osrf/gazebo_tutorials/haptix_matlab/tutorial.md

 First of all, we need to fill a command struct that contains the positions, velocities, and gains for each joint.
 It is important to use the same names for the fields that we are using in this example.

-The function `hx_update()` returns a value which will contain the state of the hand after applying the command.